Predicting co-segregation in alloys with solute-solute interactions: Discussion

 As Ca, Ni, and Zn exhibit strong intrinsic segregation tendencies to magnesium GBs, the presence of additional solute species has negligible influence on their segregation behavior.
 Accordingly, their GB concentrations can be directly predicted from the DS spectra of their respective binary systems and are not the focus at this stage.
 Here, we instead focus on predicting the GB concentrations of Al in the presence of co-segregation mediators (i.e., Ca and Ni), when Al is chemically mixed with Zn in the Mg matrix.
 In doing so, we assess the capability of the extended DS framework to predict Al segregation in these two quinary systems.

-Following the prediction strategy established for ternary systems, we employ the left-most DS spectrum in Fig. \ref{Fig5}(h1), corresponding to Al-Ca, to define the upper bound of Al segregation in the Mg-(Al,Zn,Ca) system.
+Following the prediction strategy established for ternary systems, we employ the left-most DS spectrum in Fig. \ref{Fig6}(h1), corresponding to Al-Ca, to define the upper bound of Al segregation in the Mg-(Al,Zn,Ca) system.
 This choice is justified as the Al-Ca spectrum represents the strongest heteroatomic interaction states.
 Accordingly, the right-most DS spectrum (Al-Al) defines the lower bound for Al segregation at GBs.
-As expected, all hybrid MD/MC data points, except those for the Mg-(Al,Zn) system, fall within these bounds, as shown in Fig. \ref{Fig6}(a).
-Applying to the Mg-(Al,Zn,Ni) system, it also successfully predicts the lower and upper bounds of Al segregation, as shown in Fig. \ref{Fig6}(b), employing the right-most and left-most DS spectra in Fig. \ref{Fig5}(i1).
-The data points for Mg-(Al,Zn) shown in Fig. \ref{Fig6}(a) and (b) are outside these bounds to highlight the enhancement of Al segregation due to the addition of co-segregation mediators.
-These results further demonstrate that the extended DS framework provides robust predictive capability for co-segregation behaviors, even in higher order and chemically complex systems.
+As expected, all hybrid MD/MC data points, except those for the Mg-(Al,Zn) system, fall within these bounds, as shown in Fig. \ref{Fig7}(a).
+Applying to the Mg-(Al,Zn,Ni) system, it also successfully predicts the lower and upper bounds of Al segregation, as shown in Fig. \ref{Fig7}(b), employing the right-most and left-most DS spectra in Fig. \ref{Fig6}(i1).
+The data points for Mg-(Al,Zn) shown in Fig. \ref{Fig7}(a) and (b) are outside these bounds to highlight the enhancement of Al segregation due to the addition of co-segregation mediators.
+Moreover, increasing the concentration of mediators monotonically enhances the GB enrichment of the solute of interest, consistent with the expected role of heteroatomic interactions in promoting co-segregation.
+These results further demonstrate that the developed framework provides robust predictive capability for co-segregation behaviors and can be easily extended into systems with more solute species.